 You might believe that asking board members to give a cash gift to your organization is too much.
 After all, your members do so much for you.
 They promote you.
 They give oodles of time.
 They willingly offer expertise.
-Asking board members, who do so much, to also give a cash gift is too much right?
+Asking board members who do so much to give a cash gift is too much, right?

 Let’s look at what’s also happening here.
 You and your board designed a system that benefits you both.
 You don’t have to ask them for money, feel guilty about asking for it, or risk irritating them.
 Your board gets to keep their cash.

 Your board already has a standard about giving money.
 To help your nonprofit, make it your goal to replace the existing standard about optional giving with one where every board member makes a yearly cash gift.
-This article shares several tools that ingenious nonprofits leaders, like you, can use to create this standard.
+This article shares several tools that ingenious nonprofits leaders can use to create this standard like you.

 Decide In Their Favor

 By asking your board members to give, you do them a favor.
 Do you believe this?
 I mean really believe it?
 Behavioral economic research shows that giving gifts to others is one of a few actions that make us happy.
 Giving gives back.
 People get more happiness from giving to others than buying bigger homes, new cars, or more stuff.
 Know that giving people the opportunity to give is not too much.
 It’s a gift.

 Unconvinced by research?
 Make it personal.
 Take my Hundred Dollar Challenge.
 Over the next seven days, give five gifts from your personal funds.
 Give twenty dollar gifts in five different places.
 Give where your gift will make a difference.
 For instance, place a twenty in a street musician’s cup.
 Send a check to a nonprofit.
 Insert another twenty into the mailbox of a neighbor experiencing financial difficulties.
 Buy coffee.
 Give the barista a twenty to pay it forward.
 You get the picture.
 Watch what happens.
 Notice your happiness.